helenclx/leilukin-site/src/statements/colophon.md

 Due to this website being a static site, JavaScript is used to create dynamic and interactive components of this site.
 Here is a list of how JavaScript is used on this site:

 * The header of every page uses JavaScript to detect the visitor's current date, so the header will display a top blurb and in some cases also changes the header background on certain dates, including:
-    * LGBTQ+ events, International Women's Day, website anniversary and my birthday;
+    * LGBTQ+ events, International Women's Day, Disability Pride Month, website anniversary and my birthday;
     * Release anniversaries of media with dedicated shrines, including:
         * [{% cite "A Summer’s End — Hong Kong 1986" %}](/shrines/asummersend)
         * [{% cite "Star Wars: Knights of the Old Republic" %}](/shrines/starwarskotor)